How to Unclog THC Vape Cartridge

 How To Prevent Vape Carts From Clogging?

-Here are some ways you can prevent your vape cart from clogging.
+Here are some simple practices you can follow to prevent your vape cart from clogging.
+Stick with these preventative habits to minimize the risk of clogs.

 Take Small Hits